bryankaraffa/b10a.co/content/posts/2024/01/docker-adsb-ultrafeeder-as-headless-rtl-sdr/index.md

 ---
 title: "Using docker-adsb-ultrafeeder as a headless rtl-sdr+docker solution"
-date: 2024-01-08
+date: 2024-01-15
-draft: true
-tags: [amateur radio, kn6ydz, docker, rtl-sdr, open source, ionosphere, adsb, ads-b, homelab]
+tags: [amateur radio, kn6ydz, docker, rtl-sdr, open source, adsb, ads-b, homelab]
 ---

 I am using a fairly odd setup, so there's some assumptions that are made when I write this post: